Frequently Asked Questions

 - DSGS providers may include additional eligibility requirements for their participants.

-- A customer participating through Incentive Options 2 and 3 must also meet the eligibility requirements described in the FAQ question “Are there additional DSGS Participant eligibility requirements for each Incentive Option?”.
+- Customers must also meet the eligibility requirements specific to the incentive option in which they are enrolled.
+See the “Are there additional DSGS Participant eligibility requirements for each Incentive Option?” section for more information.

 -